- Learn about Eos

 - An abstract of the proposed project (maximum 30 lines of text), including its public health significance, impact and relevance to the mission of APFED.

-- Applicant’s Statement of Purpose: current and future eosinophilic disorder related research objectives including planned future grant application based on the pilot project, and training plans as appropriate to current career status (1-page maximum).
+- Applicant’s Statement of Purpose: current and future EADs related research objectives including planned future grant application based on the pilot project, and training plans as appropriate to current career status (1-page maximum).

 - NIH-format biosketch for the PI and all co-investigators and key scientific personnel.
 Should include a full disclosure of all currently active grants or grants pending review or funding decisions, addressing overlap, if any, with the APFED Pilot Grant application.